It’s taken me a while to get to this post, since I’ve already done several on the topic, but here’s a recap.

 We landed in Albuquerque and headed to the Payless car rental desk.
 Hilarity ensued.
 First of all, Payless doesn’t have a desk.
 They have a little printed sign alerting you that the Budget desk is handling those rentals.
 The gentleman who assisted me seemed to be some kind of management person who was filling in and not at all familiar with how the Payless interface worked, but he finally got it all worked out.

 We headed out to the car, which actually was the first one we came to.
 After loading our stuff in the back, I noticed the note scrawled on the driver’s side window: DEAD BATTERY.
 I checked; it was dead.
 Back I went to the Budget desk, where I lucked out and got the more competent young man.
-He type a bit and gave me a much nicer car, a Ford Edge.
+He typed a bit and gave me a much nicer car, a Ford Edge.

 I will say now that I love living in the space future, with its Apple CarPlay and large format navigation touchscreens.
 I may need a new car in the near future.